hyperledger-labs/fabric-token-sdk/docs/token-api.md

     - An Issuer Wallet gives access to the list of issued tokens;
     - An Owner Wallet gives access to the list of owned unspent tokens;

-The Wallet Manager (`token.WalletManager`) helps managing these wallets.
+The Wallet Manager (`token.WalletManager`) helps to manage these wallets.

 Developers can access the Wallet Manager of a given TMS as follows:
 ```go